-- Additional technical information information that forms part of the EPD by providing a basis for the development of scenarios [EN 15804:2012+A1:2013] - Ancillary input input material or product that is used by the unit process producing the product, but which does not constitute part of the product (adapted from [ISO 14040:2006] and [EN 15804:2012+A1:2013] to combine separate definitions into one) - Comparative assertion environmental claim regarding the superiority or equivalence of one product versus a competing product that performs the same function [ISO 14044:2006] - Consumer individual member of the general public purchasing or using goods, property or services for private purposes [ISO 14025:2006] - Co-product any of two or more marketable materials, products or fuels coming from the same unit process, but which is not the object of the assessment [EN 15804:2012+A1:2013]
+- Additional technical information information that forms part of the EPD by providing a basis for the development of scenarios [ISO 21930:2017] - Ancillary input material input that is used by the unit process producing the product, but which does not constitute part of the product [ISO 21930:2017] - Comparative assertion environmental claim regarding the superiority or equivalence of one product versus a competing product that performs the same function [ISO 14044:2006] - Consumer individual member of the general public purchasing or using goods, property or services for private purposes [ISO 14025:2006] - Co-product any of one or more products from the same unit process, but which is not the object of the assessment [ISO 21930:2017]

-NOTE: Co-product, by-product (not intentionally produced) and product have the same status and are used for identification of several distinguished flows of products from the same unit process.
-From co-product, by-product and product, waste is the only output to be distinguished as a non-product.
-(Adapted from [EN 15804:2012+A1:2013] to clarify definition of by-product)
+NOTE: Co-product and product have the same status and are used for identification of several distinguishable flows of products from the same unit process.
+Where one of two or more co-products is the object of assessment of the EPD, this is normally considered the product and the other output(s) as the co-product(s).
+Where one of the co-products is an input to a process, this is normally considered as a product input.
+From co-product and product, waste is the only output to be distinguished as a non-product.
+[ISO 21930:2017]

-- Declared unit - quantity of a product for use as a reference unit in a Type III environmental declaration based on one or more information modules [EN 15804:2012+A1:2013]
+Declared unit - quantity of a construction product for use as a reference unit in an EPD based on LCA, for the expression of environmental information needed in information modules [ISO 21930:2017]

-EXAMPLE: 1,000 kg (mass), 1 m3 (volume), 10 m2 (area) (adapted from [EN 15804:2012+A1:2013] to include quantity and area)
+EXAMPLE: 1,000 kg (mass), 1 m3 (volume), 10 m2 (area) (adapted from [ISO 21930:2017] to include quantity and area)

-- End-of-waste state the state after waste processing of any primary materials and fuels, and before waste processing of any secondary materials and fuels (adapted from [EN 15804:2012+A1:2013 Clause 6.3.4.5 and Annex B] to combine separate definitions into one) - Environmental aspect element of an organization's activities, products or services that can interact with the environment [ISO 14040:2006] - Environmental declaration claim which indicates the environmental aspects of a product or service [ISO 14025:2006]
+- Environmental aspect element of an organization's activities, products or services that can interact with the environment [ISO 14040:2006] - Environmental declaration claim which indicates the environmental aspects of a product or service [ISO 14025:2006]